brown-band/website/pages/scripts/1978-1979/fall/uri.md

 :sd[Band forms a horse head and plays “The Great Gate of Kiev.”]

 Speaking of Greece, the Band slips into the Ratte.
 The Band psis as we witness food fight where we hardly eta thing.
 The culinary holocaust includes: Melon of Troy, Lambda chops, Alpha bits, popsicles, and of course, pie.
-Escaping from one classic disaster into anther, the Band forms a volcano, erupts on the field, and plays "Pompei and Circumstance."
+Escaping from one classic disaster into anther, the Band forms a volcano, erupts on the field, and plays “Pompei and Circumstance.”

 :sd[Band erupts while playing “Pomp and Circumstance.”]